Zaki-1052/GPTPortal/progress.md

 ## Executive Summary

 This document details the attempted implementation of LaTeX mathematical notation support in GPTPortal's frontend.
-After multiple iterations, the core issue remains: the interaction between markdown processing and LaTeX delimiters creates complex edge cases that are difficult to handle robustly.
+After multiple iterations culminating in a hybrid approach, significant progress has been made but some issues remain with multi-line LaTeX environments.

 ## Original Requirements